 AARP® Medicare Supplement Insurance Plans

-Medicare supplement insurance plans are health insurance plans sold by private insurance companies to help supplement the out-of-pocket costs associated with Medicare Parts A and B. These plans are designed to help pay for some or all of the costs that Original Medicare does not pay, such as coinsurance and deductibles.
+Medicare supplement insurance plans are plans sold by private insurance companies to help limit the out-of-pocket costs associated with Medicare Parts A and B. These plans are designed to help pay for some or all of the costs that Original Medicare does not pay, such as coinsurance and deductibles.

-AARP Medicare Supplement Insurance Plans are insured by UnitedHealthcare Insurance Company (UnitedHealthcare)1 For retirees age 65 and older who are enrolled in both Medicare Parts A and B, these plans offer a variety of coverage choices to help supplement their Medicare Parts A & B and help reduce some of their health care costs.
+AARP Medicare Supplement Insurance Plans are insured by UnitedHealthcare Insurance Company (UnitedHealthcare).1 For retirees age 65 and older who are enrolled in both Original Medicare Parts A and B, these plans offer a variety of coverage choices to help supplement Original Medicare Parts A & B and help reduce some of their health care costs.

 Why should a an employer consider AARP Medicare Supplement Insurance?